Nude Golf Event In Full Swing At Course In Australia

-DARWIN, Australia (CNN) – On a golf course in northern Australia, everything is swinging — because 30 players are in the nude.
+DARWIN, Australia (CBS Local/CBS DFW) – On a golf course in northern Australia, everything is swinging — because 30 players are in the nude.
 Well, not completely nude.
 The golfers strolling around the Humpty Doo golf course near Darwin have compromised by wearing golf shoes and a hat to protect them from the sun.

 The Wandering Bares golf event was organized by 69-year-old nudist Bruce Jensen and his wife, Julie, who run the BruJul Nudist Retreat.
 “We presented the event before the club committee.
 It took months of negotiating, but they finally said we could play naked golf,” Jensen said.